maxboeck/mxb-jekyll/_posts/css-grid-admin-dashboard/2018-04-28-css-grid-admin-dashboard.md

 ## Nested Grids: The Dashboard

 We can nest another grid inside our main content area to display the dashboard.
+This will be a separate grid instance though, not connected to the main layout.
+(Sidenote: connected grids or "subgrids" are not yet possible, but the spec for it is already in development, and [subgrids are likely to land with Grid Level 2](https://rachelandrew.co.uk/archives/2017/03/16/subgrid-moved-to-level-2-of-the-css-grid-specification/)).

 Here's a common design pattern where different statistics and widgets are displayed in a card grid:

 ![Grid Layout for the dashboard view](dashboard_grid.png)